 This method returns the system status as enum value.
 READY indicates the system is ready to use and users have access to the Web App.
-All other values indicate that user access is denied, because: system SETUP is needed, MAINTENANCE is in progress, or the system is temporarily UNAVAILABLE due to running batch jobs (database backup, user synchronization, database cleanup).
+All other values indicate that user access is denied, because: system SETUP is needed, MAINTENANCE is in progress, or the system is DOWN.

+NANCE is in progress, or the system is temporarily UNAVAILABLE due to running batch jobs (database backup, user synchronization, database cleanup).